Paul likes to avoid waxes with Toluene in as this can be harmful. Furniture wax can be applied as an frictionless polish on top of shellac.

 It can be bought pre mixed or as solids in flake form, the flakes come as non uniform flakes or beads and must be mixed with denatured alcohol.
 Paul uses a ready mixed Liberon Spirit Sanding Sealer which is a convenient and easy option.
 Shellac is amber to reddy brown in its natural state but can be bought as bleached shellac both as flakes or premixed.
 You can add dye if you want to mix your own particular colour to colour your wood.

 To apply shellac to smaller areas, use a 1” hake brush (goats hair bristles) or a cotton pad.
-Paul uses the Ron Ranson brush, we purchased this for £7.96 with £3.95* shipping.
+Paul uses the Ron Ranson hake brush, we purchased this 1 1/4″ which costs £8.96* with £3.95 shipping

 Ensure you don’t load your brush or rag with too much product.
 When applying it to the wood, make sure you are using long, continuous strokes in the same orientation, keep turning the brush over to get an even coverage.
 Start by applying it to the end grain and corners first because it soaks into the wood more readily on end grain.
 Don’t worry about any drips for the first coat as these can easily be spread out using the brush.
 It is important to coat the whole of your project, not just visible areas, for instance the underside of tabletops, as shellac reduces the entry of moisture into the wood fibres.